Quansight/Quansight-website/apps/labs/posts/conda-abi3.md

 This ensures that symbols not marked as stable ABI are invisible.

-CPython also supports setting `Py_LIMITED_API` to a specific python version, so that building an ABI3 package for eg: on Python 3.11 that supports Python 3.9+ is possible.
+CPython also supports setting `Py_LIMITED_API` to a specific python version, so that it is possible, for example, to build an ABI3 package for Python 3.11 that supports Python 3.9+.
 For conda-build support we decided that we would build the package with the minimum version possible (i.e. 3.9 in the above example) since installing an older version is easy.